pessimistic-io/slitherin/README.md

 To add and use our detectors, you must first install a special plugin, the functionality of which is described in the [original ToB's Slither repository](https://github.com/crytic/slither).
 We strongly recommend that you read it at [the following link](https://github.com/crytic/slither) for a deeper understanding of the principles of our detectors!

-To install the detectors properly, simply copy the original Slither repository, then clone our repository, and after that run a single command (listed in below). **Keep in mind that in order to test the detectors on test contracts, dependencies must be installed!**
+To install the detectors properly, simply copy the original Slither repository, then clone our repository, and after that run a single command (listed in below). **Keep in mind that in order to test the detectors on test contracts, dependencies must be installed first!**

 > Please note: there is one detector that is disabled by default: [pess-uni-v2](https://github.com/pessimistic-io/custom_detectors/blob/master/slither_pess/detectors/uni_v2.py). **It is recommended to run it only on projects that integrate UniswapV2!**